Brighton & South Downs CAMRA

 'Bru News' section of Sussex Drinker.

-9. Run a Summer ALE TRAIL and its associated 'Cider Rider' - on now to October 2014 around our area, with prizes for visiting 20, 30 or 40 pubs.
+9. Run a Summer ALE TRAIL and its associated 'Cider Rider' - will resume in the Spring of 2015, around our area, with prizes for visiting 20, 30 or 40 pubs.

 10. Compile a database of local pubs... to feed into CAMRA's WHAT PUB?
 The Summer ALE TRAIL page lists the 40 participating real ale pubs which are well worth a visit and for other recommendations please look in CAMRA's current Good Beer Guide.